 Blue Vision Summit

-We are forming an Inland Ocean Delegation for the 2019 Blue Vision Summit
+We are forming an Inland Ocean Delegation for the 2019 Blue Vision Summit and Capitol Hill Day

-The Colorado Ocean Coalition has attended the biennial Blue Vision Summit since our inception in 2011, and in 2017 we attended as the newly formed Inland Ocean Coalition, with four of out Chapters making the trip to DC.
+The Colorado Ocean Coalition has attended the biennial Blue Vision Summit since our inception in 2011, and in 2017 we attended as the newly formed Inland Ocean Coalition, with four of our Chapters making the trip to DC.

 2017 OCEAN ACTION AGENDA